marinamarshall/meditation-website/README.md

 * Fellow peers on slack for advice.

 ## Testing and Bugs
+The W3C Markup Validator and W3C CSS Validator Services were used to validate each page of the website to ensure there were no syntax errors in the website.

 * HTML
     * No errors were returned when passing through the official W3C Validator